Tips to write a great essay

 8) Solicit critical feedback.
 80% of writing is in revising.
 Ask friends for feedback.
 Revise.
 And, revise again!
 Use your sectionmates to get feedback.

-Permalink Reply by Tony Deifell on January 15, 2011 at 11:39pm If you'd like clarity or further explanation on any of these tips, just ask below and I'll respond.
+If you'd like clarity or further explanation on any of these tips, just ask below and I'll respond.

 Also, if you have any ideas, comments or suggestions, post it below.
 It can help others.